 11:30am: Boutique Shopping for Home Goods

 Chet Miller is a super cool store across the street.
-We found out we loved it as much as we adored Parker and Otis, the day before, because they have the same owners!
+We found out we loved it as much as we adored Parker and Otis, the day before, because they have the same owners.
 They have different products though so if you have time make a point to stop here.
+There are great gifts for men and women.

 12:00pm: Countinghouse Cocktails and Appetizers